ProjectsvaishnaviKandikonda/Academic-Projects/AI-Ethics-Auditing-Project/README.md

 ---------------------------------------------------------------------------------------
-**Project 1.
-AI Ethics Auditing Project: Enterprise Workforce Optimization Systems**
+**Indiviual Project - AI Ethics Auditing Project: Enterprise Workforce Optimization Systems**
 ---------------------------------------------------------------------------------------
   This project conducted a comprehensive ethical audit of an AI-driven platform used to optimize workforce management and budget allocation.
 The goal was to uncover hidden algorithmic bias and ensure compliance with major ethical and regulatory standards.